Former Bukidnon town mayor Talaid killed in ambush

 CAGAYAN DE ORO CITY, Philippines – A former mayor of Kadingilan town in Bukidnon was gunned down Saturday morning, December 22, as he was about to alight from his vehicle to buy fruits.

-Talaid, a subdivision developer and a farmer-businessman, came from his morning tennis routine.
+Talaid, a subdivision developer and owner of Jukens Builder and Trade, came from his morning tennis routine.

 Scene of the Crime Operatives (SOCO) recovered two spent .45 caliber slugs from the crime scene.